The Hermit Tarot Card Meanings (Upright & Reversed)

 In regards to your career, drawing The Hermit in the reversed position could mean a certain sense of solitude in the workplace, not necessarily of your own choosing.
 Maybe you feel unsupported by your colleagues or an outcast from workplace dynamics and relations.

 It could also mean you’ve been working on a specific project alone for a certain amount of time, and now is a great moment to turn to others to ask for input or support.

 Prosperity wise now could also be a good time to get some outside advice and to bring your individual reflections on what money means to you into a more communal context.

-What does the reversed Hermit mean in a health reading?
+What does the upside-down Hermit mean in a health reading?

-If The Hermit appears in reverse in a health reading, this could be an advice to take a closer look at your daily routine and the ways in which it’s supporting, or not supporting, your physical, mental and spiritual health.
+If The Hermit appears in reverse in a health reading, this could be a message to take a closer look at your daily routine and the ways in which it’s supporting, or not supporting, your physical, mental and spiritual health.
 What do you need?
 How can you implement that for yourself?

 How to use the Hermit card in your Spellwork